-And trust me, when you take your first bite of the warm, creamy goat cheese along with the juicy pear, peppery arugula, rich hazelnuts, and sweet maple dressing, you won’t have any second thoughts about the extra prep time that’s involved.
+And trust me, when you take your first bite of the warm, creamy chevre along with the juicy pear, peppery arugula, rich hazelnuts, and sweet maple dressing, you won’t have any second thoughts about the extra prep time that’s involved.

 Instead, you’ll just be thinking of how to steal the rest of those fried goat cheese slices off of your family’s plates.Print